 Alaska is home to large bear populations.
 Let’s dive into how dangerous each species of bear is.

-Polar Bears in Alaska
+Polar Bears In Alaska

 These large white bears are only found in the Arctic Ocean and surrounding area.
 They are actually not white; they have clear fur that reflects the white snow and their bodies are black!
 They are considered semi-aquatic animals that can spend days swimming at a time.
 Polar bears can grow to be over a thousand pounds weighing between 330-1,300lbs and growing to be 6-8ft long.
-Besides their sheer size, they can be a dangerous animals because of their large claws and large canine teeth (about 5cm in length) on both the top and bottom of their fierce mouths.
-They are located at the most northerly part of Alaska along the coasts.
+Besides their sheer size, they can be dangerous animals because of their large claws and large canine teeth (about 5cm in length) on both the top and bottom of their fierce mouths.
+They are located in the most northerly part of Alaska along the coasts.
 A recent study looked at polar bear attacks from 1870-2014 and calculated 73 attacks, 63 injuries, and 20 fatalities.

-Grizzly Bears in Alaska
+Grizzly Bears In Alaska

 Grizzly bears are also known as brown bears (although they can be a variety of colors) and are the second-largest bear next to polar bears.
 On average, they grow to be 300-650lbs with the females a bit smaller.
 They have dangerous claws that can be almost 4 inches long!
 Grizzlies also have large canines with a powerful bite.